What are our criteria?

 - you obtained the grades in your most recent sitting of the test.

-If you wish to submit acceptable OET scores in order to book PLAB part 1, please login to your GMC online account and go to the My Tests section to enter them.
+If you wish to submit acceptable OET grades in order to book PLAB part 1, please login to your GMC online account and go to the My Tests section to enter them.

 If you select to enter your OET results and have taken the OET test on or after 9th September 2018, please make sure you have selected the General Medical Council as your recognising organisation in the myOET portal so we can verify your scores.

-OET certificates are valid for two years.
+OET grades are valid for two years.
 If you are taking the PLAB test, your certificate must be valid on the day you sit PLAB part 1.
-If you are applying for registration with a licence to practise, it must be valid when we approve your application.
+If you are applying for registration with a licence to practise, your grades must be valid when we approve your application.

-Your OET certificate is more than two years old
+Your OET grades are over two years old

-If you achieved our minimum scores more than two years ago, and the certificate meets all of our other criteria, you can prove you have kept your English skills up to date.
-You can do this by submitting your original OET certificate and a reference from a tutor or lecturer of a postgraduate course or from an employer who is based in a country where English is the first and native language.
+If you achieved our minimum grades more than two years ago, and the certificate meets all of our other criteria, you can still demonstrate your have kept your English skills are up to date.
+You can do this by giving us your OET candidate number and a reference from a tutor or lecturer of a postgraduate course or from an employer who is based in a country where English is the first and native language.
 The reference must cover at least three months full-time study or employment within the last two years.